fqxp/nete-gtk/README.md

 [![Build Status](https://travis-ci.org/fqxp/nete-gtk.svg?branch=master)](https://travis-ci.org/fqxp/nete-gtk)

+# NOTE: THIS IS NOT FOR PUBLIC USE YET

 # What is nete?

-nete (pronounce: neat) will be a nice, useful note-taking application.
+nete (pronounce: neat) will be a easy-to-use, useful note-taking application.

-It's currently in alpha state.
+It's currently in pre-alpha state.

 ## Plans

-nete will:
+nete possibly will:
 * be easy to use
 * have a clean interface
 * never forget anything you typed
 * have multiple interfaces, like graphical, command line, or HTTP/AJAX
-* encrypt notes using GnuPG if wanted
+* encrypt notes using GnuPG if desired
-* synchronize notes using a central server or client-to-client
+* synchronize notes using an external tool like SyncThing, OwnCloud/Nextcloud or the like
-* ...
+* and a few more

 # Installation

+Assume `$PROJECT_DIR` is the directory you cloned this repository into.

 ## Package dependencies